hannaheow/DONE/README.md

 - read jamie pearce on life course of place, work on selective migration and health in the uk as recommended by sste

 Personal
-- uw data scientist job
 - *make a linkedin
 - ira decision
 - madnorski decision

 # DONE
+## April 8, 2025
+- disparity domain agenda
+- disparity domain scheduling
+- apply for uw data scientist job
+- study up on helsinki interview committee
+- helsinki presentation

 ## April 7, 2025
 - n4bw comments